Glassb3ad/PSO_for_2d_functions/README.md

 Now we see that the idea point of inertia, cognitive and social hyperparameters is to control how much particles give weight to global best (swarms social behavior), personal best (individual preference) and inertia (current velocity).
 By changing these hyperparameters we can, for example, try swarms where particles have more tendency to explore areas around their personal best.

-Note also that both cognitive and social parts are affected by random disturbances.
-Kennedy and Eberhart (pioneer researchers in swarm intelligence) gives two reasons for introducing randomness.
-1. By randomly picking next position constrained by factors described in velocity equation, particle is protected from possibly biased decision heuristics.
-2. Randomness introduces creativity since it makes particles to try new positions.
-(Kennedy and Eberhart 2001, qw) Randomness affect on swarms creativity is perhaps visible from the following figures that contain all position visited by the swarm during PSO.
-Left side is PSO with fixed R1 and R2 and the right side is the familiar PSO with random vectors.
+Note also that both the cognitive and social components are affected by random disturbances.
+Kennedy and Eberhart (pioneers in swarm intelligence) provide two reasons for introducing randomness: 1) By randomly selecting the next position within the constraints described in the velocity equation, particles are protected from potentially biased decision heuristics; and 2) randomness introduces creativity, encouraging particles to try new positions (Kennedy and Eberhart, 2001).
+The effect of randomness on swarm creativity is perhaps visible in the following figures, which show all positions visited by the swarm during PSO.
+The left side shows PSO with fixed R1 and R2, and the right side shows the familiar PSO with random factors.

 ![compare_fixed_and_random_PSO](https://github.com/user-attachments/assets/a95f0816-66ee-42fe-b426-df821e199325)

 ## Demonstrations

-The following PSO demonstrations have constant inertia and cognitive and social coefficients.
-Only swarm sizes and iteration counts vary.
-All videos generated with tools implemented in this repository.
+The following PSO demonstrations use constant inertia, cognitive, and social coefficients.
+Only the swarm sizes and iteration counts vary.
+All videos were generated with tools implemented in this repository.

 ### 1d schwefel function

-A relatively small swarm quickly converges near the optimal solution.
+A relatively small swarm quickly converges toward the optimal solution.

 https://github.com/user-attachments/assets/517655ba-0ab4-4749-a2ee-b1a474cc5967

 ### 2d schwefel function

-When searching optimal solution for 2d schwefel function, small swarm has a high risk to get stuck in local minima (global minima marked by blue star):
+When searching for the optimal solution to the 2D Schwefel function, a small swarm has a high risk of getting stuck in local minima (with the global minimum marked by a blue star):

 https://github.com/user-attachments/assets/0f38689a-576e-40b7-8201-f55a10e1e062

-But larger swarm almost certainly finds the global minimum from the search space.
-In the following swarm begins swarming around a local minimum but then some particles doing global search start registering better solution and eventually swarm moves towards the global minimum.
+However, a larger swarm almost certainly finds the global minimum within the search space.
+In the following example, the swarm initially gathers around a local minimum, but then some particles conducting a global search begin registering better solutions, and eventually, the swarm moves toward the global minimum.

 https://github.com/user-attachments/assets/5c596fce-c57c-4cd6-8a93-4d8a81eda4eb

 ### Banana function

-With banana function (also known as Rosenbrock function) the swarm quickly locates the global minimum but it takes many iterations until particles stop doing global searches and swarm stabilizes around the optimal solution
+With the banana function (also known as the Rosenbrock function), the swarm quickly locates the global minimum, but it takes many iterations for the particles to stop conducting global searches, and for the swarm to stabilize around the optimal solution.

 https://github.com/user-attachments/assets/55229e3b-0f76-4d15-b6b3-18eb99d9d8e8

 ### 3d schwefel function

-PSO works well in 3d search space.
-At first swarm is stuck in local minimum but in the end the global minimum is found
+PSO works well in a 3D search space.
+Initially, the swarm gets stuck in a local minimum, but eventually, the global minimum is found.

 https://github.com/user-attachments/assets/c9612e9d-20d2-4c40-8c7d-fa27b81f72a2